jicmette/jicmette/README.md

 - 👋 Hi, I’m Israel Carmona from Saltillo, Coahuila, Mexico.
-- 👀 I’m interested in Web Development (HTML, CSS, Javascript and C#) and Data Science (Python).
+- 👀 I’m interested in Web and Software Development.
+HTML, CSS, Javascript, C# and Python.
-- 🌱 I’m currently learning and working with HTML, CSS, Javascript, C# and Python.
+- 🌱 I’m currently learning and working with HTML, CSS, SASS, Javascript, C# and Python.
 - 💞️ I’m looking to collaborate on projects in Web Development and Data Science.
 - 📫 How to reach me: jicmettesc@gmail.com or jicmette username in Telegram.

 <!---